krzychb/toit-samples/climate-tft/README.md

 ## Installation of Libraries

-There are couple of libraries required to compile and run this application.
+There are a couple of libraries required to compile and run this application.
 The libraries are not directly included in this repository.
-Instead, the name, url, version and hash of each library is saved in [package.yaml](package.yaml) and [package.lock](package.lock) files.
-If you already have a copy of this repository and would like to install the libraries, then open a terminal, go the `climate-tft` folder and run the following command:
+Instead, the name, url, version and hash of each library are saved in [package.yaml](package.yaml) and [package.lock](package.lock) files.
+If you already have a copy of this repository and would like to install the libraries, then open a terminal, go to the `climate-tft` folder and run the following command:

 ```
 toit pkg update
 ```

-This command will upload the libraries basing on information contained in `package` files.
+This command will upload the libraries based on information contained in `package` files.

 If you like to install the libraries in a new project folder that does not contain any `package` information, run the following commands: